 The Photos

-Every couple and group we photograph in SF City Hall gets photos on the 4th floor.
+Every couple and group I photograph in SF City Hall gets photos on the 4th floor.
 In fact, it’s where we spend most of our time.
-Every civil ceremony we photograph, we immediately take them to the 4th floor afterward for most of their pictures.
+Every civil ceremony I photograph, I immediately take them to the 4th floor afterward for most of their pictures.

 Here, the lighting is the best in the entire building.
 There is no other area that comes close.
-We can take pictures in the middle of the hallway, along the railing, and along the windows.
-It’s our favorite area of city hall, and has excellent lighting no matter the month or time of day.
+I can take pictures in the middle of the hallway, along the railing, and along the windows.
+It’s my favorite area of city hall, and has natural light no matter the month or time of day.

 You're also guaranteed beautiful photos with an experienced City Hall wedding photographer.
-Contact us so we can check our availability for your wedding date.
+Contact me so I can check my availability for your wedding date.

 Officiant

 For private weddings, you must supply your own officiant.
-You can either get a friend or family member to officiate, or hire a professional officiant.
-We have some recommendations on our preferred vendors page.
+You can either get a friend or family member to officiate (here's how to become a deputy marriage commissioner for a day), or hire a professional officiant.
+I have some recommendations on my preferred vendors page.

 Pricing